Attilio Lombardo: Managerial career

 Following his retirement from active football, he remained at Sampdoria until June 2006 as the youth team manager.
 In the next two years, however, the Primavera squad would achieve reasonable success in the Campionato Nazionale Primavera.
-In 2006, he was appointed manager of Swiss side FC Chiasso in the Swiss Challenge League.
+In 2006, he was appointed manager of Swiss side Chiasso in the Swiss Challenge League.
 He resigned in May 2007, citing a lack of motivation.
 The team was relegated to the third tier of Swiss Football the following season.

-In April 2008, he was appointed at the helm of Tuscan Serie C2 club U.S. Castelnuovo.
+In April 2008, he was appointed at the helm of Tuscan Serie C2 club Castelnuovo.
 He stayed at the club for the remainder of the season, leading the small Tuscan club to escape relegation through the playoffs.
-Lombardo then moved to Lega Pro Prima Divisione club A.C.
-Legnano for the entire 2008–09 season, and was unable to save his side from relegation to Lega Pro Seconda Divisione, the fourth level of Italian Football.
+Lombardo then moved to Lega Pro Prima Divisione club Legnano for the entire 2008–09 season, and was unable to save his side from relegation to Lega Pro Seconda Divisione, the fourth level of Italian Football.

-Lombardo was appointed in July 2009 as the new head coach of Spezia Calcio in the Lega Pro Seconda Divisione, but unexpectedly resigned in October, despite his team having attained third place in the league table.
+Lombardo was appointed in July 2009 as the new head coach of Spezia in the Lega Pro Seconda Divisione, but unexpectedly resigned in October, despite his team having attained third place in the league table.
 Eventually, at the end of the season, Spezia would automatically garner promotion to Serie C1 as runners-up to the title.

 In July 2010, Lombardo joined the coaching staff at Manchester City, linking up again with compatriot Roberto Mancini.
 In 2012, following the departure of Andy Welsh, he was appointed manager of the club's reserve squad; however, after the sacking of Roberto Mancini on 13 May 2013, Lombardo resigned from his position at Manchester City on Wednesday 15 May.

 On 30 September 2013, he rejoined Roberto Mancini at Galatasaray, working again as assistant coach.
 On 7 October 2014, Lombardo became the assistant coach of Schalke 04.

 On 21 May 2016, Lombardo became the assistant coach at Torino for head coach Siniša Mihajlović.
 Mihajlović was sacked on 4 January 2018, along with Lombardo and the rest of his staff.

 On 13 March 2019, Lombardo became the assistant coach for the Italy national team, alongside head coach Roberto Mancini.

 In 2025, he returned to Sampdoria, joining the coaching staff led by Alberico Evani who guided the Blucerchiati in the final part of the 2024–25 Serie B season.

 On 2 November 2025, he was rehired by Sampdoria as a technical collaborator under new head coach Angelo Gregucci.
+On 9 March 2026, following a 0–3 loss to Frosinone that led to the dismissal of Gregucci and his assistant Salvatore Foti, Lombardo was appointed temporarily in charge of the first team.